Ivaskeviciusdeividas/JS_practice/exercises/oop/minima_media_maxima/README.md

 a Pizza, some Soap and some Face Cream
 5. The third customer only wants to buy 1 Bread and 1 Water Bottle

-Remember, we trvelled to the past, there weren't any Euros at that time in Lithuania, so we will have to find an Exchange to convert our money to Litas
+Remember, we travelled to the past, there weren't any Euros at that time in Lithuania, so we will have to find an Exchange to convert our money to Litas

 #### The Exchange
 1. Create a Bank object that does a simple thing: converts the currencies at a rate of